rohitanil/cowin-slot-tracker/README.md

 # Cowin-Slot-Tracker
-Tracker to check the covid vaccine slot availability in India and send mobile notifications through Telegram.
+Tracker to check the covid vaccine slot availability in your district and send mobile notifications through Telegram.

 ## Requirements
 Docker must be installed in the local system.
 Refer [docker documentation](https://docs.docker.com/engine/install/) to set it locally based on your machine specification.